-C3 works with the Kansas State Department of Education (KSDE) to improve educational outcomes for around 483,000 K-12 students in over 320 districts and nearly 1350 schools in the state.
-This state portal contains highlighted project stories, selected state initiatives, state data sources, state coordinating council (SCC) members, projects and services, and news items tailored specifically for Kansas.
+The Central Comprehensive Center (C3) works with the Kansas State Department of Education (KSDE) to improve educational outcomes for 518,712 K-12 students in 309 districts and 1,411 schools in the state.
+This state portal contains state highlights of project stories, selected state initiatives, state data sources, state coordinating council, and a list of Kansas projects.

 Kansas' goal is a balanced system of formative tools, and interim and summative assessments.

 Kansas believes all children deserve an equal opportunity to a quality education.
 Kansas children, regardless of race, income or disability, deserve access to a safe and healthy place to learn with rigorous expectations and excellent educators in every classroom.